Pierre-siddall/fab/Documentation/source/advanced_config.rst

 Compilation Profiles
 ====================
-Fab support compilation profiles.
+Fab supports compilation profiles.
 A compilation profile is essentially a simple string that represents a set of compilation and linking flags to be used.
 For example, an application might have profiles for `full-debug`, `fast-debug`, and `production`.
 Compilation profiles can inherit settings, for example